EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/05_composables_library/README.md

 > This TP is **autonomous**: it does not depend on any other TP.
 The dashboard
 > works — badly, in the three ways a copy-pasted composable always works badly.
-> You will extract two of them into a shared library, and deliberately leave the
+> Two of them move into a shared library — one you write, one already written —
-> third where it is.
+> and you deliberately leave the third where it is.

 ## Goal